Question for SU(5) x SU(5) string unification: Acknowledgements

 \section{Acknowledgements}

-The author thanks to H. de Sandes, C. H. Lenzi for useful communications.
-The author is in debit with R. Gonz\'{a}lez Felipe and D. Emannuel-Costa for encouragement and technical discussions.
+The author thanks H. de Sandes and C. H. Lenzi for useful communications and also thanks the CFTP/IST and the IFGW/Unicamp where this work started and was almost developed.
+The author is in debit with R. Gonz\'{a}lez Felipe and D. Emannuel-Costa for their encouragement to write this paper and for some technical discussions.
 This work was partially supported by the EU project MRTN-CT-2006-035505 and by CNPq through the Grant No. 150416/2011-3.